Alex-Grimes/go-workout/README.md

 # go-workout
 TODO return to this project

-Building out an activity tracker with vue and Postgres SQL in docker containers
+Building out an activity tracker with vue and Postgres SQL in docker containers needs more work